Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 2. Check the Instructors & Teaching Assistants Chatter Group.
 Did your Teaching Assistant recruitment post make it there?
 Are the merge fields correct in the post?
 If yes, you just saved all of the Chapter Leaders a little bit of time.
 Multiple that savings by 50 chatpers and dozens of classes a year in each, that little bit adds up!

 ## 2 - New Class Sessions: Automating with Flow
-Not all potential Teaching Assistants are in the Chatter group, so you also want to look for local Chapter members.
-They are modeled as Contacts, and the next automation requires querying Contacts to create one or more Campaign Members.
+Only people in your coding class organization are in the Chatter group, but some Teaching Assistants are local Chapter members.
+Chapter Members are modeled as Contacts, and the next automation requires querying Contacts to create one or more Campaign Members.
 This is something you cannot do with just the Process Builder capabilities.
 This is where Flow comes in.

 ### What you will do
 1. Create a new Flow